iameox/dogor.io-server/README.md

 # dogor.io-server
-A small game based on Ogar, written in TypeScript using Node.js 18.
+Small game based on Ogar, written in TypeScript using Node.js 18.